alexbelloni/perseverance-pics/README.md

 Here is the [complete file](./node-request.js).

-## Implementing a HTML example
+## Coding a website using JavaScript

 The version of the JavaScript file for web (using Web APIs) is very similar and it is in the webapis-request.js, [here](./webapis-request.js).
 This file can be used in a simple HTML file like the index.html.

 Finally, the [demo](https://alexbelloni.github.io/Perseverance-Pics/).
 🚀

-## Contributing

-If you are interesting to contribute, send pull requests please.

 ## References